melogabriel/google-maps-scraper/README.md

 ## Getting Started

-To use the Google Maps Scraper:
+How scrape Google Maps data:

 1. **Access the Application**: Navigate to the [Google Maps Scraper](https://google-maps-scraper-6lcb.onrender.com/) web application.
 2. **Set Up a New Scraping Job**: